intmus/inttheory19-20/_06-intro-harmonic/b1-voiceleadingchorale.md

 ## Implied harmony in two parts

-**Each measure of this first example is a two-voice version of the same two diatonic harmonies.**
+**Each measure of this first example is a two-voice version that implies same two harmonies repeatedly.**
 - Which two harmonies do you think these measures imply?
-  - Is there more than one option for any of the harmonies?
+  - What are the Roman numerals and inversion figures for each measure?- Is there more than one option for any of the harmonies?
-- What are the Roman numerals and inversion figures for each measure?
 - Are all the intervals consonant?
   - If not, to which chords do the dissonant intervals belong?
 - Do any particular chord members seem more important than the others?